Ssnnee/cellotree_web/README.md

 - [x] Make the list of tree to reload on delete
 - [ ] Add a gobal search bar to search for family members and trees
 - [x] Add a update
-- [ ] Find a solution for viewing a tree
+- [x] Find a solution for viewing a tree
-- [ ] Make sure there is only one tree per user with the same name
-- [ ] Make sure there is only one member per tree with the same attributes
 - [ ] Add a way to note display a private tree
 - [x] Check access on acces page
 - [ ] May be add an admin dashboard